-Since links only represent hypotheses they are always subject to becoming invalid given additional observations.
+Since links only represent hypotheses, they are always subject to becoming invalid given additional observations.
 Therefore the UAV agent continually has to verify the validity of the links.
-This is done by associating maintenance constraints with the links.
+This is done by associating maintenance constraints with links.
 If the constraint is violated then the link is removed, but not the objects.
 A maintenance constraint could compare the behavior of the objects with the normative and predicted behavior of these types of objects.
-This monitoring of hypotheses at level 3 in the data fusion model uses fluent approximations computed at all the lower levels.
+The monitoring of hypotheses at level 3 in the data fusion model uses fluent approximations computed at all the lower levels.

 The next qualitative step in creating a linkage structure in this scenario would be to check if the world object is on or close to a road, as defined by a geographical information system (GIS).
-In this case, it would be hypothesized that the world object is an on-road object, i.e. an object moving along roads with all the associated normative behavior.
+In this case, it would be hypothesized that the world object is an on-road object, i.e. an object moving along roads.
+The maintenance constraint is that it is actually following the road system, otherwise it would be an off-road object (which we ignore in this scenario).
 An on-road object could contain more abstract and qualitative features such as position in a road segment which would allow the parent procedure to reason qualitatively about its position in the world relative to the road, other vehicles on the road, and building structures in the vicinity of the road.
-At this point, as shown in Fig. 6, streams of data are being generated and computed for many of the fluent approximations in the linked object structures at many levels of abstraction as the helicopter tracks the on-road objects.
+At this point, streams of data are being generated and computed for many of the fluent approximations in the linked object structures at many levels of abstraction as the helicopter tracks the on-road objects.
+Most of the links and fluent approximations in the example are shown in Figure 10.
+We could go on and hypothesize what type of vehicle it is based on the size and driving behavior but we leave that out of this example.